| Melting glaciers, shrinking polar ice and

 filled with runoff; its water level rose 25 meters, and the decrease in salinity

+threatened its sea life.
 Around midnight on October 8th the dam began to give way.
 In the next 24 hours an

 estimated 5.3 billion cubic meters of water gushed through the gap, and the fiord was

+reconnected to the ocean at its previous level.
 The fiord could become dammed again, and perhaps permanently.
 If this happens, the

 fiord could overflow its southern banks and drain through the Situk River instead,